 - The Source Element to the target image

 - The Property Name to X

 Next, use the Modulo element to perform modular division on the X coordinate of the image element.

 On the Modulo Element, set the Modulo Base to the width of the room.
 By default, the room width is 1280.
 Set the Source Element property to the Select Value element created earlier.
 Now the value in the Modulo Element contains a value that can be used to wrap the image around the room.
-The final step is to update the action button to use the wrapped X value.
+The final step is to update the action button to use the wrapped X value (see the configuration below).